anu1301/noughts_and_crosses/README.md

 The player and the computer take turns to make their move, until there is a winner or tie.

-The the player is asked if they want to play again.
+The player is asked if they want to play again.

 The game colour is in cyan, rather than the standard white, as it is much easier on the eye.